Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

-If actual expenses are claimed due to special or unusual circumstances, the traveler must document such circumstances by submitting a written explanation with the Travel Expense Claim.
+If actual expenses are claimed due to special or unusual circumstances, the traveler must document such circumstances by submitting a written explanation with the Travel Expense Report.
 The amount reimbursed, however, may not exceed 300% of the applicable federal rate established for the location of travel.
 The reimbursement of actual expenses must be supported by receipts, as specified in Section IX.B.2.
 Documentation Requirements

 International Travel with Personal Use

 International travel frequently consists of both business and personal components.
 According to the IRS, there is a taxable event if BOTH of the following conditions are met:

 a.
 The total period of the trip is longer than one week, and